fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **Pop!_OS** originally used a customized GNOME desktop but its team has been developing a desktop environment written in Rust called COSMIC.
 It is beautiful by default.
 Pop!_OS is developed by the computer manufacturer called System76.
 According to its website, it is aimed at STEM and creative professionals.
 It does seem fairly beginner friendly from my experience with it, but it does use pretty old software due to it, at the time of writing (26 January 2025), being based on the previous long-term support (LTS) release of Ubuntu.
+I would recommend Pop!_OS to users that want an eye candy desktop by default, do not mind older packages and prefer a fixed release distribution.

 # Rhino Linux
 ~~~